Rhetos/Rhetos-wiki/Reading-querying-and-filtering-data.md

 **Load**, **Query**, **Filter** and **QueryFilter** methods can be implemented directly in C#, without writing any C# code snippets in DSL scripts.

-**Step 1.** Write the concept in DSL script without the code snippet, for example `QueryFilter OldBooks` with the corresponding `Parameter OldBooks`.
+**Step 1.** Write the concept in DSL script without the code snippet, for example `QueryFilter ShortTitle` with the corresponding `Parameter ShortTitle`.
 We will add the code later.

 ```c
 Module Bookstore